WICG/aom/explainer.md

 el.accessibleNode.activeDescendant = el2;
 ```

-Moreover, Accessible Properties would enable authors using Shadow DOM
+Moreover, writing Accessible Properties would enable authors using Shadow DOM
 to specify relationships which cross over Shadow DOM boundaries.

 Today, an author attempting to express a relationship across Shadow DOM boundaries